Skip to main content

 • It is important for the mother to have comprehensive immunizations because the antibodies in the mother’s body are transmitted to the fetus via the placenta and provide immune protection during the first months of the child’s life.

-• The seasonal influenza vaccine and COVID-19 vaccine are recommended for all expectant mothers.
+• The seasonal influenza vaccine, COVID-19 vaccine and the diphtheria-tetanus-whooping cough vaccine are recommended for all expectant mothers.
 In addition to protecting the mother, an influenza vaccine can also protect the child both during pregnancy and after birth.
 Pregnancy increases the risk of severe COVID-19 disease.
+The whooping cough vaccine protects the child from whooping cough.

 • The diphtheria and tetanus vaccine can be administered normally during pregnancy.
-The diphtheria-tetanus-whooping cough vaccine can also be administered during pregnancy, preferably in late pregnancy.
 Other vaccines containing inactivated pathogens are administered during pregnancy if the risk of infection is high.

 • Vaccines containing attenuated pathogens are usually not administered during pregnancy.
 The concern is that the pathogen could infect the fetus and cause similar negative effects as the full-strength pathogen.
 However, this concern is mostly theoretical.